Pope calls for dialogue as Nicaragua violence escalates - Journal du Cameroun

 The Church and the Nicaraguan Association for the Protection of Human Rights (ANPDH) obtained the release of 11 more detainees Sunday, most of whom had clearly been beaten.

-“I’m just a paramedic,” said one young man who declined to give his name, adding that he had been arbitrarily arrested and beaten in Masaya.
+“I’m just a paramedic,” said one young woman who declined to give her name, adding that she had been arbitrarily arrested and beaten in Masaya.

 “They beat my son all over, on his stomach, on his head,” said a sobbing Antonia Gonzalez, whose 25-year-old son Luis was one of those detained, on what his family called fabricated looting charges.